costa-rica/PersonalWeb03-Services/src/templates/left-off-summarizer.md

 }
 ```

 The summary should be a concise summary of the day's progress.
 It should be no longer than 100 words.It will be in markdown format but cannot use double quotes.
+Please use bullets to make the summary more readable.

 Here is the text to summarize: